NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 }
 ```

+This piece of code starts a gRPC server accepting plain unencrypted messages,
+but `tonic` also supports encrypted connections using TLS —
+you can find more information about it in the [official documentation](https://docs.rs/tonic/latest/tonic/transport/index.html).

 But wait... we're still missing a crucial part: the **clients**!<br>
 Even though the `algebraic-server` and `geometric-server` are intended to act as service implementors, we're going to use the same repositories to also expose **facades** for their clients.<br>
 This way, there is no need to include protobuf files in the clients' repositories, as they can use the same generated code from the servers.